-Fill your boots: Cumbria and the Lake District are a haven for foodie fans of all budgets, with Cumbrian produce including coiled Cumberland sausages, fruity Cumberland Rum Nicky, the cheeses and sticky toffee pudding of Cartmel – and more microbreweries than any other county in Britain.
+Cumbria and the Lake District are a haven for foodie fans of all budgets, with Cumbrian produce including coiled Cumberland sausages, fruity Cumberland Rum Nicky, the cheeses and sticky toffee pudding of Cartmel – and more microbreweries than any other county in Britain.
 You’ll need plenty of fortification for all that fell walking and climbing.

 Take a subterranean tour of England’s last working slate mine, the Honister Slate Mine at Borrowdale, or climb up Fleetwith Pike on the original miners’ path using the UK’s first Via Ferrata (Iron Way).

 The Great North Swim is the UK’s biggest outdoor swimming event, starting with a one-mile swim in 2008 in Windermere and still held there each year.
 Swimmers of all levels can pick routes from half a mile to five kilometres, with boats alongside all the way to keep an eye on the less experienced.
 Wisely, the Great North Swim is a wetsuit only event.
 Brr.

 Keswick has the popular Pencil Museum and the Theatre by the Lake, while Ambleside should be visited to take part in The Struggle, the aptly-named climb out of town to the Kirkstone Inn, one of the highest and most virtuous pints you’ll ever have in the UK.

 The Lake District has the biggest population of red squirrels in England, native to the area’s woodland and not yet overrun by the pesky invader the grey squirrel.
 Keswick’s Whinlatter Forest is a Red Squirrel Sanctuary and you should be able to spot some of them scampering about there; the forest is also home to deer, ospreys and red kites, and there are wildlife activities and events throughout the year.
 For seeing animals up close, the South Lakes Wild Animal Park has a host of critters that we suspect are not native to the Lake District, such as lemurs, giraffes, rhinos and wallabies.

-You can look for Lake District campsites and parks by tourist board rating, area such as Penrith or Kendal, groups welcome such as family-friendly, rules such as dogs allowed, by theme including parks in a walkers’ paradise, peaceful or with spectacular scenery, or by amenities on site like disabled facilities.
+Look for Lake District campsites and parks by tourist board rating, area such as Penrith or Kendal, groups welcome such as family-friendly, rules such as dogs allowed, by theme including parks in a walkers’ paradise, peaceful or with spectacular scenery, or by amenities on site like disabled facilities.
 There are also filters to find a park by leisure on site or nearby, and all our Lake District listings have details on local attractions including must-sees, cycle paths, walking routes and pubs.
 We’ll see you, gasping, on the top of Scafell Pike.